Spain and the Spanish. How can one nation yield so many fantastic contributions to the world over such a turbulent history?

 There can be no doubt that Spain's cuisine had emerged as a European dietary staple, as with other Mediterranean nations.
 Food takes up more than just an essential day to day resource - in Spain, food and the ceremonies of food are an art form, an occasion and a conservation piece all rolled into one.
 The concept of tapas, after all, has its origins in Spain and this concept of small dishes presented to diners all at the same time has taken off around the world.

 Spain brought to us excellent dishes, combining all the different ingredients on offer on the Iberian Peninsula to make famous dishes such as paella, tortillas, churros, chorizo.
 Paella is an illustrious rice dish, whose many applications and flavour variety had given it since it spread like wildfire from its origins in Valencia to around the globe.
 The humble and traditional Spanish tortilla, or tortilla de patatas is a fantastic meal staple, an omelette with potatoes, egg and occasionally, but not for purists, an onion or two.
-The sweet and sparkly churro has seen something of a resurgence lately, as its popularity has spread to America and beyond.
+The sweet and sparkly churro has seen something of a resurgence over recent years, as its popularity has spread to America and beyond.
 These dough-pastry fingers are often combined with a sneaky chocolate dip, making them out as something akin to a straight donut.
 Finally, the fantastic chorizo is a sausage of substance, seasoned with paprika and garlic.

 Festivals and celebrations